zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/dynamic/index.md

 pageTitle: Dynamic Addon - An Essential addon for YOOtheme Pro
 ---

-Streamline the creation of advanced layouts with direct mapping of content sources to an element field, ability to inherit a parent source, and declare source queries on a global level. {% .lead %}
+Simplify the creation of complex layouts with per-field dynamic content and source inheritance.
+Additionally, declare source queries on a global level. {% .lead %}

 You can either get started in the next section or explore one of the topics listed below.

 {% quick-links %}

-{% quick-link title="Direct Mapping" href="./field-sources" description="Discover the concept, workflow, and possibilities of Direct Mapping." /%}
+{% quick-link title="Per-Field Dynamic Content" href="./field-sources" description="Explore the potential of per-field Dynamic Content." /%}
-{% quick-link title="Source Inheritance" href="./source-inheritance" description="Learn how to inherit dynamic content from a parent element." /%}
 {% quick-link title="Global Queries" href="./global-queries" description="Learn how and when to use Global Queries." /%}

 {% /quick-links %}